Does Grass Produce Oxygen? (and VS Trees?)

 Breathing fresh air can lead to numerous health benefits, including better sleep, improved cognitive function, and reduced stress levels.
 Increased oxygen levels in the air can have a positive impact on our overall health and well-being.

 Finally, greenery enhances the appeal of outdoor spaces, which can encourage physical activities, improve mental health and enhance the quality of life.
-That’s one of the reasons why green areas also improve social sustainability.
+That’s one of the reasons why green areas also improve social interactions.

 Lifespan of Grass

 Grass typically has a lifespan of around 5 to 8 years, depending on the type of grass and environmental factors.
 The longer the lifespan, the more oxygen the grass produces.
-Therefore, taking care of grass by regular maintenance, such as proper watering and fertilization, can lead to denser and longer-lasting grass that produces more oxygen.

 Conclusion

-So there you have it; grass does produce oxygen!
-But don’t be tricked into thinking that your front lawn is solely responsible for keeping our planet’s oxygen levels up.
-Marine life, such as algae, actually produce more oxygen than plants on land.
+Marine life, such as algae, actually produces more oxygen than plants on land.
 And let’s not forget about all the other plants out there that also contribute to oxygen production.

 But don’t underestimate the power of grass!
 Your backyard may not be a giant oxygen factory, but every bit helps.
 So go ahead and take a deep breath of fresh air, courtesy of the grass beneath your feet.